 New houses have been built near the site of the Hemyock railway station, and in place of the old farmhouse - an ancient "Devon Long House" First it became a rather shorter house, then it was demolished completely and replaced by new houses.

 Opposite, the Millhayes housing development has replaced the St. Ivel Milk Factory.
 The Healthy Living Centre & Garages community centres are here.
 The mill was destroyed by fire.
 There was an unusual horizontal water-wheel.
 Recently, a new causeway & foot-bridge have been built over the Culm, to link these houses to the rest of Hemyock.

-Even in the few years since this trail was first organized, the Methodist Chapel has become a house; The St Ivel Milk Factory, originally one of the first farmers' co-operative creameries, has been demolished and replaced by the "Millhayes" housing; The "Valve Factory" on the site of the Cattle Market has been replaced by housing; "Longmead" housing and sports ground have been built.
+Even in the few years since this trail was first organized, the Methodist Chapel has become a house; The St Ivel Milk Factory, originally one of the first farmers' co-operative creameries, has been demolished and replaced by the "Millhayes" housing; The "Valve Factory" on the site of Hemyock's Cattle Market has been replaced by housing; "Longmead" housing and sports ground have been built.
 Houses have been built near Hemyock Station, replacing the adjacent "Devon Long-house."
 Other recent building includes the Community Land Trust (CLT) "Low-Cost" houses at Griffin Close on Culmstock Road.

 Hemyock Castle, Hemyock, CULLOMPTON, Devon, EX15 3RJ, UK.